fuzunist/testing_case/README.md

 It includes a credit-based economy, RESTful APIs for core operations, AI model simulation with failure handling, and a sophisticated weekly reporting mechanism with anomaly detection.

+## Important Notes

+### Initial Data Configuration
+The system requires the following collections to be populated in Firestore:
+- **styles**: realistic, anime, oil painting, sketch, cyberpunk, watercolor
+- **colors**: vibrant, monochrome, pastel, neon, vintage
+- **sizes**: 512x512 (1 credit), 1024x1024 (3 credits), 1024x1792 (4 credits)

+The initial data export includes test users (`testUser1` and `testUser2`) but may need the configuration collections to be added manually if not present.

 ## Key Features

 -   **Credit-Based Economy**: Manages user credits with atomic deductions for image generation and automated refunds for failures.